tnc-ca-geo/animl-lambda/README.md

 We are able to
 [run Perl executibles](https://metacpan.org/pod/AWS::Lambda#Use-Prebuild-Public-Lambda-Layer)
-by adding a layer to our lambda function with the following ARN:
+by adding a Perl runtime layer to our lambda function with the following ARN:

 ```
 arn:aws:lambda:us-west-1:445285296882:layer:perl-5-26-runtime:12